-Reach Out is a community partnership and outreach initiative brought to you by Nottingham Girls’ High School.
+Reach Out is a community partnership and outreach programme brought to you by Nottingham Girls’ High School.

 Committed to inspiring a love for learning and achievement in children and young people, Reach Out works to raise attainment by providing extraordinary opportunities and experience days through innovative and engaging events that are available free of charge to local city and county schools.
 During the current climate, Reach Out is working online with the Reach Out Resource Room.